Welcome Hall: Monthly Update May 2021

-- We’ll be engaging with Devonport people and citywide stakeholders re: what they’d like to do at Welcome Hall, what they’d like to bring to it, and what else they’d like to see happening – look out for messages from us re: this engagement process
+Then, in June, we will begin an engagement programme with Devonport people and citywide stakeholders re what you’d like to do at Welcome Hall, what you’d like to bring to it, and what else you’d like to see happening – look out for publicity re this.

 About the project